rudugampola/WeatherApp/README.md

 # Weather App
 This is a simple weather app that uses the [OpenWeatherMap API](https://openweathermap.org/) to get the current weather for a city.
 It also uses the [GeoDB Cities API](https://rapidapi.com/wirefreethought/api/geodb-cities) to get the latitude and longitude of the city.
 The app is built using React.

-# Getting Started with Create React App
+# Getting Started with Weather App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).